Dirk Hartog Island: History

-The first Europeans known to have sighted the island were the crew of the Dutch East India Company (VOC) ship Eendracht, captained by Hartog, on 25 October 1616, during a voyage from Cape Town to Batavia (now Jakarta).
+The first Europeans known to have sighted the island were the crew of the Dutch East India Company (VOC) ship Eendracht, captained by Hartog, on 25 October 1616, during a voyage from Cape Town to Batavia.
 The date, and the names of the senior people on the vessel, were inscribed on a pewter plate and nailed to a post.

-In 1697, Dutch captain Willem de Vlamingh landed on the island and found Hartog's plate.
+In 1697, Dutch captain Willem de Vlamingh landed on the island and found the Hartog Plate.
 He replaced it with one of his own, which included a copy of Hartog's inscription, and took the original plate home to Amsterdam, where it is still kept in the Rijksmuseum Amsterdam.

 On 28 March 1772, French navigator Louis Aleno de Saint-Aloüarn landed on the island and became the first European to formally take possession of Western Australia in the name of the French king Louis XV.
 That involved a ceremony on 30 March, during which one or more bottles were buried on the island.
 One bottle was recorded as containing an annexation document and a coin.
 In 1998 a bottle cap made of lead with an écu coin set in it was found at Turtle Bay by a team led by Philippe Godard and Max Cramer.
 That triggered a broader search by a team from the Western Australian Museum, led by Myra Stanbury, with Bob Sheppard, Bob Creasy and Dr Michael McCarthy.
-On 1 April 1998, an intact bottle was unearthed, with a lead cap identical to the one recovered earlier, and also with a coin set in it.
+In April 1998, an intact bottle was unearthed, with a lead cap identical to the one recovered earlier, and also with a coin set in it.
 No trace of an annexation document has yet been found.

 In 1801, the island was visited by the Naturaliste, under French Navy officer and explorer Emmanuel Hamelin, which was part of the Baudin expedition to Australia.
 They found de Vlamingh's plate almost buried in the sand, its post having rotted away.
 Hamelin ordered that it be re-erected in its original position.
 In 1818, the Uranie, captained by French explorer Louis de Freycinet, who had been an officer in Hamelin's 1801 crew, sent a boat ashore to recover de Vlamingh's plate.
 It eventually arrived in Paris, only to be lost for over a century.
-It was found in 1940 and returned to Australia in 1947, where it can now be seen in the Western Australian Maritime Museum in Fremantle, Western Australia.
+It was found in 1940 and returned to Australia in 1947, where it can now be seen at the WA Maritime Museum in Fremantle.